Animal Access Requirements

 The Federal Animal Welfare Act (administered by the USDA) and regulations of the Department of Health and Human Services (including PHS) require training and continuing education for all scientists, research technicians, and animal care technicians and others involved with animal care and use.
 These laws and regulations require that the Institutional Animal Care and Use Committee (IACUC) as an agent of the University of Notre Dame, determine that personnel wishing to conduct procedures on animals or animal tissues are qualified and trained to do so on the animal species proposed.
 To fulfill this responsibility, a mandatory training program has been developed.

 All staff, faculty and students that are involved in the care or use of animals for research, utilizing animal tissues or listed on an animal protocol at the University of Notre Dame are required to participate in the Introductory Training Program consisting of online training modules administered through the American Association for Laboratory Animal Science Learning Library (ALL).
 All persons are required to have an individual account.
 Documentation of training is done by the ALL when individuals are logged into their account.
 Login and temporary passwords will typically be assigned within 5 business days.
-Training documentation will be accessible to the IACUC, Training Coordinator and individual account holder.
+Training documentation will be accessible to the IACUC, Compliance/Technical Services Team Lead and individual account holder.
 The IACUC will verify training when animal use protocols and personnel amendments are reviewed.
 Please provide the following information in your email to V. Schroeder to set up your account:

 - Your Name (First/MI/Last)